sucaba/IronTextLibrary/Doc/UserGuide.md

 So again, what to do if such problems are unwanted?

 Another choice would be to use one on the parsing libraries.
-These allow developer to specify and maintain language within a source code of the programming language without external specifications.
+These allow developer to specify and maintain language within a source code of a programming language without external specifications.
 Practical examples of such libraries are: